AdrianSchneider/jsonfui/README.md

 `right`, `l`: view child node
 `<Enter>`: send current selection to stdout and exit
 `y` or `c`: copy current value to clipboard
+`p`: copy path to current selection to clipboard
 `-`: toggle expansion
 `/`: search for string recursively
 `*`: search for value under cursor